 - Important note: Once your Instant Pot has completed its cooking time, DO NOT release the pressure manually (as this will put you at risk of releasing boiling hot liquid out of the pressure release valve).
 Let the pressure release naturally on its own, making sure the locking pin has released and no more pressure remains inside the pot before you unlock and remove the lid.

 - Once the soup is cooked and the pressure safely released, remove and discard the bay leaves and the thyme stalks.
 Either blend the soup while still hot in the stainless steel inner pot, by using a handheld stick blender, or decant the soup into an upright blender to puree when cooled.
-Puree thoroughly until completely creamy and liquid.
+Puree thoroughly until completely creamy and liquid, adding a bit more broth if needed to adjust consistency.

 - Once the soup has been blended, add the lemon juice, and taste for seasoning, adding additional salt as desired.
 If you need to adjust the consistency of the soup, add in additional amounts of broth as needed.